 Sign up to get notified once we do.

-Tradjenta is a prescription medicine used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.
-Tradjenta is not for people with type 1 diabetes.
-Tradjenta is not for people with diabetic ketoacidosis (increased ketones in the blood or urine).
+Tradjenta is classified as a dipeptidyl peptidase-4 (DPP-4) inhibitor that is used with diet and exercise to lower blood sugar levels in adults with type 2 diabetes.

 The generic name for Tradjenta is Linagliptin.

 Tradjenta is available as a 5 mg oral tablet.
 The dose of Tradjenta is 5 mg by mouth once daily with or without food.

 The active ingredient in Tradjenta is Linagliptin, a DPP-4 inhibitor.